 A co-op board reigns supreme in the home buying process.
 Their collective judgment is final, and you may find yourself starting over should they reject your application.
-The long process includes finding an apartment, compiling an offer and the subsequent back-and-forth negotiating, putting together your co-op board application for the board and going through a board interview.
+A long process includes finding an apartment, compiling an offer and the subsequent back-and-forth negotiating, putting together your co-op board application for the board and going through a board interview.

 The board can reject your application for virtually any reason.
 It cannot violate your civil right, and it is unlawful for your entry to be denied based on your race, creed, color, age, sexual orientation, marital status, origin, handicap, or if you have children.
 But, anything else is pretty much up for grabs, and they don’t have to give you a reason for their denial decision, either.